dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

     ...
     ```

-1. Add the new [post-build.yml](../../eng/common/templates/post-build/post-build.yml) arcade template as a separate stage for official builds
+1. Add the new [post-build.yml](../../eng/common/templates/post-build/post-build.yml) arcade template as a separate stage for official builds:

     ```YAML
     - ${{ if and(ne(variables['System.TeamProject'], 'public'), notin(variables['Build.Reason'], 'PullRequest')) }}: